CLIENT INFORMATION

 Preparing the food:

-The food you use for this treatment must be room temperature.
+The food you use for each meal must be at room temperature prior to giving it to your pet.
 Not too hot and not too cold.

-The best way to prepare the food is to leave it out ahead of time.
+The best way to warm the food is to leave it out of the refridgerator for 30-60 minutes prior to use.
 You could also warm it up in a water bath but make sure that the water is at room temperature.

 It’s critical that you avoid using the microwave to warm the food.